 - 1. Attract Multiple Pathways into the Teaching Profession - 2.
 Alternative Routes to Certification - 3.
 Educator Retooling and Scholarship Program - 4.
-Paraeducator Pipeline

-- 5. Recruiting Washington Teachers Program - 6.
-Development of a Teacher Loan Forgiveness and Scholarship Program
+Paraeducator Pipeline - 5.
+Recruiting Washington Teachers Program - 6.
+Development of a Teacher Loan Forgiveness and Scholarship Program program.

-Additionally, OSPI supports inexperienced educators by providing state funding for induction and mentoring through the Beginning Educator Support Team (BEST) program.
 Washington is in the fifth year of offering a competitive grant to fund new teacher induction through the Beginning Educator Support Team (BEST) program.
 BEST grants are used by districts to create and implement systems of support that attract, train, and retain novice teachers.
-BEST program components include: welltrained, carefully selected, and well-matched mentors to enhance the instructional effectiveness of first year teachers; an instructional orientation; professional development designed to meet the unique needs of novice teachers; release time for observations and ongoing, formative feedback; and the formation of a district stakeholder's team to collaborate on induction program design and assess program impact.
+BEST program components include: well-trained, carefully selected, and well-matched mentors to enhance the instructional effectiveness of first year teachers; an instructional orientation; professional development designed to meet the unique needs of novice teachers; release time for observations and ongoing, formative feedback; and the formation of a district stakeholder's team to collaborate on induction program design and assess program impact.
 Currently, BEST is serving 145 districts (of 295), 2226 first year teachers (of about 3600 eligible), 1700 second year teachers, and 245 education support associates (school counselors, psychologists, social workers, etc.) with \$9million of state support.
 OSPI will be seeking additional funding from the 2017 legislature to continue to increase the number of novice teachers served, and to fully support the key elements of an effective new teacher induction program.